mkdocstrings/griffe/docs/guide/users/recommendations/public-apis.md

 - logging messages: users might rely on them to grep the logs
 - exception messages: users might rely on them for various things

 Besides, logging and exception messages simply cannot allow deprecation periods where both old and new messages are emitted.
-Maintainers could however consider adding unique, short codes to message for more robust consumption.
+Maintainers could however consider adding unique, short codes to messages for more robust consumption.

 > GRIFFE: **Our recommendation — Communicate your public API, verify what you can.**
 > Take the time to learn about and use ways to declare, communicate and deprecate your public API.
 Your users will have an easier time using your library.
 On the maintenance side, you won't get bug reports for uses that are not supported, or you will be able to quickly close them by pointing at the documentation explaining what your public API is, or why something was deprecated, for how long, and how to upgrade.